frizfealer/mcp-agent/memory-bank/techContext.md

 - **Internet Access:** Required for LLM API calls and querying web sources.
 - **API Keys:** Valid API keys needed for LLM service and GitHub (for higher rate limits).
 - **Rate Limiting:** Implement respectful request rates and backoff strategies for all external services.
-- **Prompt Engineering:** Significant effort required to create effective prompts for the LLM to extract use cases accurately.
+- **Prompt Engineering:** Significant effort required to create effective prompts for the LLM to extract use cases accurately and generate valid Mermaid flowcharts.
 - **Scraping Reliability:** Web scraping is prone to breakage if website structures change.
 Prioritize official APIs where available.
 - **Asynchronous Design:** Crucial for performance due to I/O-bound nature of network requests. `asyncio` and `httpx` are key.
 - **Error Handling:** Robust error handling for network issues, API errors, parsing failures, and unexpected data.